Ivanwk/data-analyst-portfolio/Covid19Data/README.md

-# Sales Data Exploration using SQL and Tableau
+# Covid-19 Data Exploration using SQL and Tableau

 ## Table of Content
 - [Business Task](#business-task)